jtseng20/Beef/README.md

 # Beef

 Just another chess engine made for fun as a way to learn C++.
 Beef is strong enough to beat any human player, but has a long way to go in the computer chess scene.
-Much inspiration from and thanks to the authors of these excellent chess projects:

-* Defenchess by Can Cetin and Dogac Eldenk
-* Ethereal by Andrew Grant, Alayan and Laldon
-* Rubichess by Andreas Matthies
-* Slow Chess Blitz Classic by Jonathan Kreuzer
-* Stockfish by Tord Romstad, Marco Costalba, Joona Kiiski and Gary Linscott
+Beef's search routine was initially based on the below listed engines, especially Defenchess; however, so long as this project remains in progress, I am committed to creating my own novelties and diversifying the algorithms.

 ## Features